AbrahamKiplagat/Hotel/README.md

 ```
 ## How to Use the System

-## For Users
+### For Users
-1. Search for Hotels: Enter your desired location, check-in, and check-out dates to search for available hotels.
+1. **Search for Hotels:** Enter your desired hotel name location to search for available hotels.
-2. Filter Results: Use advanced filters to narrow down your search based on price, amenities, ratings, etc.
+2. **Filter Results:** Use advanced filters to narrow down your search based on price, amenities, ratings, etc.
-3. Select and Book: Choose a hotel and room, then proceed to the booking process.
+3. **Select and Book:** Choose a hotel and room, then proceed to the booking process.
-4. Secure Payment: Complete the payment using secure online payment methods.
+4. **Secure Payment:** Complete the payment using secure online payment methods.
-5. Confirmation: Receive an automated booking confirmation via email.
+5. **Confirmation:** Receive an automated booking confirmation via email.

-## For Hotel Administrators
+### For Hotel Administrators
-1. Dashboard Access: Log in to the admin dashboard using your credentials.
+1. **Dashboard Access:** Log in to the admin dashboard using your credentials.
-2. Manage Reservations: View, add, or modify reservations.
+2. **Manage Reservations:** View, add, or modify reservations.
-3. Monitor Room Inventory: Keep track of room availability and manage room details.
+3. **Monitor Room Inventory:** Keep track of room availability and manage room details.
-4. Manage Customer Data: Access and update customer information as needed.
+4. **Manage Customer Data:** Access and update customer information as needed.
-5. View Reports: Generate and view reports on bookings, payments, and customer data.
+5. **View Reports:** Generate and view reports on bookings, payments, and customer data.

 ## Technical Specifications

-1. Frontend: HTML, CSS, JavaScript (React)
-2. Backend: Node.js, Express.js
-3. Database: MongoDB
-4. Payment Gateway: Paystack
+1. **Frontend and Backend:** Flutter (Dart)
+2. **Database:** Firebase
+3. **Payment Gateway:** Paystack
-5. Version Control: Git and GitHub
+4. **Version Control:** Git and GitHub
-6. Deployment: GitHub Pages
+5. **Deployment:** GitHub Pages

 ## Features

-1. Hotel Search: Users can search for hotels based on location, dates, and other criteria.
+1. **Hotel Search:** Users can search for hotels based on Hotel name.
-2. Hotel Details: Users can view detailed information about each hotel, including amenities, photos, and reviews.
+2. **Hotel Details:** Users can view detailed information about each hotel, including amenities, photos, and reviews.
-3. Booking: Users can make bookings for selected hotels, specifying the number of guests and room preferences.
+3. **Booking:** Users can make bookings for selected hotels, specifying the number of guests and room preferences.
-4. User Authentication: Users can create accounts and log in to access personalized features, such as saved bookings and preferences.
+4. **User Authentication:** Users can create accounts and log in to access personalized features, such as saved bookings and preferences.
-5. Payment Integration: Users can securely make payments for their bookings using popular payment gateways.
+5. **Payment Integration:** Users can securely make payments for their bookings using popular payment gateways.
-6. Admin Dashboard: Manage rooms, bookings, and user accounts.
+6. **Admin Dashboard:** Manage rooms, bookings, and user accounts.
-7. User Dashboard: Make bookings, view reservations, and provide feedback.
+7. **User Dashboard:** Make bookings, view reservations, and provide feedback.
-8. Authentication: Secure login for both admins and users.
+8. **Authentication:** Secure login for both admins and users.
-9. Intuitive UI: User-friendly interface for easy navigation.
+9. **Intuitive UI:** User-friendly interface for easy navigation.

 ## Acknowledgment

 I would like to express my sincere gratitude to my instructors at the Institute of Software Development for their guidance and support throughout this project, including:

-- Dr. John Doe
-- Prof. Jane Smith
+- Mr. Edward Kabue
-- Mr. Richard Roe
+- Mr. Sam Siragu

 Special thanks to my family and friends for their encouragement and patience during the development of this project.

 ## Contact

-- For any queries or support, please contact:
+For any queries or support, please contact:

-Name: Abraham Kiplagat
+- Name: Abraham Kiplagat
-Email: kurerelagat01@gmail.com
+- Email: kurerelagat01@gmail.com